Instagram has reached over 2.35 billion users!

 This way you’ll always have a rock solid list of hashtags ready to go every time you post.

 To research hashtags, check out this tool from Kicksta.

 Step 7 – Kill it with your captions

-The way I look at it, captions can turn a great Instagram photo into an epic one.
+The way we look at it, captions can turn a great Instagram photo into an epic one.

 Some people just have a knack for writing awesome captions that hit all the right notes.